Project Domains and Categories of Computer Science Projects

 Benefits

-- Works on both android and iOS alike .
+- Works on both Android and iOS.

-- Allows students to use multi media.
+- Allows students to use multimedia.

 10. Android Grocery Management App

-Skills Required: Mobile app development, and database management.
+Skills Required: Mobile app development and database management.

 Language Used: Java/Kotlin.